jchnelson/JSONparser/README.md

 std::cout << example;  // outputs true

-auto object = keyobj(example) // this non-member function returns the underlying JSONObject,
+auto object = keyobj(example); // this non-member function returns the underlying JSONObject,
 			      // but will cause an error if the item is not a
 			      // JSON Object, as in this case.

-auto value = keyval(example) // this is fine, value is a JSONValue.
+auto value = keyval(example); // this is fine, value is a JSONValue.

 auto more = keyobj(j.at("more"));  // more is a JSONObject with one key and one value.